symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

     The show ``show.php`` template is left as an exercise: updating it should be really similar to updating the ``list.php`` template.

-When Symfony's engine (called the :term:`Kernel`) boots up, it needs a map so that it knows which controllers to execute based on the request information.
+When Symfony's engine (called the Kernel) boots up, it needs a map so that it knows which controllers to execute based on the request information.
 A routing configuration map - ``app/config/routing.yml`` - provides this information in a readable format: